Home Rides Reviews Bikes Gallery Tech Misc Contact

 Are you a freaking loon?

-Years of bitter experience as a college lecturer have taught me that even the most lucid explanation of simple ideas will often fail to make as much as the smallest dent in the skulls of those whose talents do not include reading for comprehension and rely on the "CliffsNotes" version of all material more complex to digest than a license plate number.
+Years of bitter experience have taught me that even the most lucid explanation of simple ideas will often fail to make as much as the smallest dent in the skulls of those whose talents do not include reading for comprehension, and rely on the "CliffsNotes" version of all material more complex to digest than a license plate number.
 I've even seen students trying to figure out what part of Newton's second law to highlight with a yellow Sharpie!
-But I'd rather light a candle than curse your darkness so I'm going to bust out a yellow Sharpie myself and cull some information that, in condensed form, might penetrate that neutron-star dense cranium, my brother.
+So I'm going to bust out a yellow Sharpie myself and cull some information that, in condensed form, might just get across.

 From the Tour of Idaho Index Page:

-The Tour of Idaho (T1) is a 1370-mile dirt bike ride that begins in the Malad Range of southern Idaho and ends in the Selkirk Mountains near the Canadian border.
+The Tour of Idaho (T1) is a 1400-mile dirt bike ride that begins in the Malad Range of southern Idaho and ends in the Selkirk Mountains near the Canadian border.
 It is very likely the most difficult long dirt bike ride in the United States.
-Street legal dirt bikes are required.
-Idaho has some new requirements for off road motorcycles.
-If your bike is plated out of state you should be fine.
-Click here to check the rules.
+It is NOT a dual sport ride - plated dirt bikers are required.

-The first day of the Tour, though the shortest in terms of miles, holds the most continuous technical challenge.
+Day one, though the shortest in terms of miles, yields long stretches of continuous technical riding.
 Roughly half of the route consists of rugged jeep and atv trail.
 Most will find this to be a full day (8+ hours).
-Gas, food and water are not a problem with the longest distance between services being about 50 miles.

 ...
 The next 30 miles of deep sandy trail is one of the technical highlights of the Tour.
 If you aren't good at deep sand or deep sandy whoops don't worry - you will be by the time you finish this section.